silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/05_Template_Inheritance.md

 Template inheritance works on more than email templates.
 All files within the `templates` directory including `includes`, `layout` or anything else from core (or add-on's) template directory can be overridden by being located inside your `mysite/templates` directory.
-SilverStripe keeps an eye on what templates have been overridden and the location of the correct template through a [api:SS_TemplateManifest].
+SilverStripe keeps an eye on what templates have been overridden and the location of the correct template through a [SS_TemplateManifest](api:SS_TemplateManifest).

 ## Template Manifest

-The location of each template and the hierarchy of what template to use is stored within a [api:SS_TemplateManifest] instance.
+The location of each template and the hierarchy of what template to use is stored within a [SS_TemplateManifest](api:SS_TemplateManifest) instance.
 This is a serialized object containing a map of template names, paths and other meta data for each template and is cached in your applications `TEMP_FOLDER` for performance.
 For SilverStripe to find the `GenericEmail` template it does not check all your `template` folders on the fly, it simply asks the `manifest`.